 Top 5 Payments Acronyms You Should Know

-The world of payments is full of acronyms.
-And while some are just technical shorthand, others can directly impact your strategy, margins, and partner relationships.
+The payments world is full of acronyms.
+The good news: you don’t need a payments degree.
 At Revolv, we’ve spent years helping founders, boards, and revenue teams navigate this ecosystem—and one of the first steps is speaking the language.

-Here are five key acronyms we think every SaaS or vertical software company should understand—plus why they actually matter.
+Here are five most common acronyms we think every SaaS or vertical software company should translate—plus why they actually matter.

 What it means: